As a commonwealth country, Kenya’s legal system descends from English common law.

 Employers with more than 50 employees are required to have a statement of the organisation's disciplinary rules reasonably accessible to each employee, specifying the conduct expected of them, the disciplinary process and the mechanisms for appeal or redress of their grievances in relation to their employment.

-The Regulation of Wages (General) Orders mandate that where an employer deems an employee's work or conduct to be unsatisfactory but not worthy of immediate dismissal, they ought to issue a warning in writing, to be inserted into their record.
+The Regulation of Wages (General) Orders mandate that where an employer deems an employee's work or conduct to be unsatisfactory but not worthy of immediate dismissal, they ought to issue a warning in writing, to be inserted into the employee's record.
 The employer is required to issue two warnings prior to summarily dismissing the employee after their third unsatisfactory act or omission.
 Where an employee goes 292 days without incident following the second warning, however, the employee’s record of warnings shall be expunged.

 As a minimum standard, employment contracts exceeding one month where wages are payable monthly are deemed to be terminable 28 days after the provision of notice of intention to terminate in writing by the employer.
 Alternatively, the employer may terminate the contract with immediate effect upon the payment of that month’s wages in lieu of notice.
 Employers have discretion to extend the notice period in the course of their contractual negotiations, provided they meet the above-mentioned minimum standard.